ObnoxiouslyNoxious/NoxDocs/docs/mods/zombies-have-money.md

 | 42 | ✅ | ✅ | ✅ |
 | 41 | ❌ | ❌ | ❌ |

-!!! success
+!!! question "Is this Mod safe to add/remove to existing Saves?"

-    Safe to add to existing saves and safe to remove, though any Money already looted from Zombies will remain in your save.
+    Yes, it is safe to add to existing saves and safe to remove, though any Money already looted from Zombies will remain in your save.

-!!! success
+!!! question "Is this Mod compatible with 'X' Mod?"

-    Compatible with all other loot mods.
+    Yes, compatible with all other loot mods.
 Does not modify any existing loot tables or distributions.

-!!! success
+!!! question "Does this Mod support 'X' Language?"

-    Includes Translations for all 28 Supported Project Zomboid languages.
+    Yes, this Mod has translations for all 28 Supported Project Zomboid languages.

 ## Credits